BioMath-Lab/BioInfo/README.md

-# AIMS_Rwanda
+# Biodiversity Informatics
-Biodiversity Informatics: creating, accessing and analysing biodiversity data
+Drowning in data, thirsty for information and starved for understanding: A biodiversity information hub for cooperative environmental monitoring in South Africa